bonibruno/Teragen-Terasort-Teravalidate-Performance-Testing-Scripts-/README.md

 Run the jobs in the following order: teragen, terasort, teravalidate.

 Note:  The tuning parameters specified in the scripts should be changed to accomodate your particular Hadoop cluster.
+       For normal clusters just use teragen.sh, terasort.sh, and teravalidate.sh.
+       The other scripts with numbers, e.g. teragen-h600.sh, make reference to a remote HDFS filesystem for HDFS Tiering testing.
+       If your testing remote HDFS file systems, just specify the remote hdfs path accordingly.